Leenkh3/flask-bookmark-app/README.md

 pip install -r requirements.txt
 4. Create a .env file and add the following:
 FLASK_SECRET_KEY=your_secret_key
+Replace your_secret_key_here with a random string.
+You can generate one using Python: python -c "import secrets; print(secrets.token_hex(16))"
-5. Run the application:
+6. Run the application:
 flask run
-6. Open the app in your browser: http://127.0.0.1:5000
+7. Open the app in your browser: http://127.0.0.1:5000
 ________________________________________
 ## Conclusion